The Chair of the Council

 - Chairmanship of the Advisory Committee which recommends the appointment of magistrates to the Lord Chancellor

-On ceremonial occasions male Lord-Lieutenants wear uniform, women a special badge.
+On ceremonial occasions Lord-Lieutenants wear uniform, or a special badge of office.

 or Julia Knight

 Phone: 01823 355509

 You can also find more information on The Lord-Lieutenant of Somerset website

 You can also find more information on The High Sheriff of Somerset website

 The Office of High Sheriff is at least 1000 years old, having its roots in Saxon times, before the Norman Conquest.
 It is the oldest continuous secular office under the Crown.
 Originally, the office held many of the powers now vested in HM Lord-Lieutenants, High Court Judges, Magistrates, local authorities, Coroners and even the Inland Revenue.